-- Prepares or facilitates the preparation of contracts and agreements with the owner/client, with attention to creating clear, unambiguous language, contributing to profitable business transactions, and projecting the Company’s liability.
-Negotiates contact issues with owner/client, utilizing tact, diplomacy and acting as a marketing agent for the Company.
+- Prepares or facilitates the preparation of contracts and agreements with the owner/client, with attention to creating clear, unambiguous language, contributing to profitable business transactions, and minimizing the company’s liability.
+Negotiates contact issues with owner/client, utilizing tact, diplomacy and acting as a marketing agent for the company.

 - Facilitates or performs cost estimating on each phase of the project.
 Establishes project budget and monitors compliance throughout project.
 Responds to and resolves budget issues.
 Assists as necessary to expedite billing for the project and to affect payment to subcontractors and suppliers.